 It also has a polarity switch to enable you to use it with any keyboard and other musical instruments that require sustain pedals.
 Nektar NP-2 pedal offers adequate pedal services, especially on stage with its stability factor.

-The pedal features a friendly design with a classic style touch to it.
-It can connect with digital pianos and any type of keyboard.
-What’s more, it is easy to step on a pedal that increases your control over the sustain.
+The design to this pedal gives you a user-friendly experience.
+It has a very classic style and will therefore connect with both digital pianos and all keyboards.
+Talk about compatibility.
+Furthermore, its an easy to step on pedal that improves your control over the sustain.

 6. Casio SP-3 Piano Pedal

-The SP-3 sustain pedal is well-built to operate with all the Casio keyboards and other digital pianos equipped with pedal jacks.
+The Casio SP-3 sustain pedal is well-built to operate with all the Casio keyboards and other digital pianos in mind.
+It is equipped with pedal jacks and provides you with a smooth playing experience.

 You can use it with any digital piano as long as the keyboard features a 1/4″ input jack.
 The grip on the floor from the SP-3 pedal is perfect as it prevents any skidding during performances.